michaellor/php-advanced-rock-paper-scissors/README.md

 ## Known Bugs

-    *_An entry for the 'computer' must be added to the database column players with an id equal to 0_ *_Multi-player Mode is not currently Supported_
+* _An entry for the 'computer' must be added to the database column players with an id equal to 0_
+* _Multi-player Mode is not currently Supported_
-    *_Match Mode statistics treat an unfinished/early exited game as a loss for the player_
+* _Match Mode statistics treat an unfinished/early exited game as a loss for the player_
+* _Entries into database (player name, player password), are not sanitized for characters that break SQL such as apostrophes